Governance Manual, Policies and Guidelines

 STEP 1: Staff Review

 You may request that AC review a concern or case about the interpretation of the Plan terms or a benefit entitlement.
-To request a Staff Review, contact OMERS Member Services.
+To request a Staff Review, contact OMERS Member Experience.
 As part of this Staff Review, you may be asked for additional documentation*, such as employment information, medical information or proof of spousal status.

 How long the Staff Review takes can vary depending on the fact-finding process and the level of review of Plan terms and administration that may be required.
 Once complete, you will receive a written response that summarizes the outcome of the Staff Review.